Top 10 Ropes for Climbing Reviewed and Rated

 Another innovative feature is the ClimbReady coil, which means that the cord is always ready for use.

 An Everflex treatment on Petzl Mambo ropes enables them to be more effectively stabilized and more consistent.
 This gives greater gripping ability and overall handling.
-The cord has two middle marks with black stripes either side of the middle.
+The cord has two middle marks with black stripes on either side of the middle.
 The unit comes in a sealed plastic bag.
 Overall this is a good, cheap climbing rope.

 10. Blue Water Lightning Pro